chtoucas/Narvalo.NET/Issues.md

   it does not seem to be understood by MSBuild.
 Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
 Code Analysis hooks in Narvalo.Common.targets are disabled.
+- Prevent creation of retail packages if there are uncommited changes.

 PowerShell
 - Analyze logs.